-Currently, the Preserve is open to hunting, which is under a land use agreement between the District and the FWC.
+Currently, the Preserve is open to hunting, pursuant to a land use agreement between the District and the FWC.
 These hunts are managed by the FWC and the rules and regulations for the available hunts can be found on the FWC website.